 This one shouldn’t surprise you, but 0 percent intro APR credit cards can help you save considerable sums of money on interest.
-This would be true regardless, but it’s especially true if your alternative is using a traditional credit card since the average credit card interest rate is more than 20 percent.
+This would be true regardless, but it’s especially true if your alternative is a traditional credit card, given the average credit card interest rate is more than 20 percent.

 How much could you save?
-Imagine you have $4,000 in credit card debt at a 20 percent APR, and you decide you can pay $200 per month.
-In that case, it would take you 25 months to become debt-free, and you would fork out $906 in interest along the way.
+Imagine you have $4,000 in credit card debt at a 20 percent APR — or annual percentage rate — and you decide you can pay $200 each month.
+In this scenario, it would take you 25 months to become debt-free, and you’d fork out $906 in interest along the way.

-The Reflect card offers a 0 percent intro APR for 21 months from account opening for purchases and for any qualifying balance transfers made in the first 120 days.
-After the intro APR offer ends, a 18.24%, 24.74%, 29.99% percent variable APR will apply.
+Now consider a 0 percent intro APR card: If you paid $200 per month on such a card, you could become debt-free in 20 months with $0 in interest paid.
+That assumes your introductory offer is at least 20 months, which is in line with some of the best offers available right now.
+The Wells Fargo Reflect® Card, for example, offers a 0 percent intro APR for 21 months from account opening for purchases and for any qualifying balance transfers made in the first 120 days.
+After the intro APR offer ends, a 18.24%, 24.74% or 29.99% percent variable APR applies.
 A 5 percent balance transfer fee applies to all balance transfers.

 Consider using Bankrate’s credit card payment calculator to plug in your balance and interest rate and see how much you can save with a 0 percent intro APR card.